At a Glance

 ✨Familiarise Yourself with Defence Instructional Techniques

-If you haven't completed the DCTS Defence Instructional Techniques course yet, show your willingness to do so.
-Research the course content and be ready to explain how it will enhance your training capabilities.
+If you haven't completed the DCTS Defence Instructional Techniques course yet, express your willingness to do so.
+Showing enthusiasm for professional development can set you apart from other candidates.